vic-ma/website/content/posts/2025-10-15-test-post/index.md

 ## An unfortunate bug

 Now, picture this: You've just finished refactoring your test code.
-You make some finishing touches, do a final test run, look over your diff one last time...and everything looks good, so you open and MR for it.
+You add some finishing touches, do a final test run, look over your diff one last time...and everything looks good.
+So, you open up an MR and wait for a review.

-And then the unthinkable happens---the CI pipeline fails!
+But then, the unthinkable happens---the CI pipeline fails!
 And apparently, it's due to a test failure?
 But you ran your tests locally, and everything went fine.
-You run them again, just to double check, and yup, they still pass.
+So you run the tests locally once again, just to be sure...and yup, they still pass.

 So...what then?
 A sporadic CI test failure?
+A cosmic bit flip?
 Well, let's just try re-running the pipeline and see what happens.

 ...